adrielk/final-project-ds3001/README.md

 ### Our Questions:

 - What are the most important variables banks can use to determine whether or not someone is qualified for a credit card?
-- What is the best machine learning model for predicting someone's eligiblity for a credit card?

 ### Metrics
 - We want to focus on prioritizing precision because the cost of a bad credit card holder is high.